maximiliank/excelfiller/README.md

 [info] Wrote excel file EBA_2021_EU-wide_stress_test_Templates_v0_filled.xlsx in 2.194 seconds.
 ```

-The above timings were produced running using gcc 11.2 on an Intel(R) Core(TM) i7-7820X CPU @ 3.60GHz.
+The above timings were produced using gcc 11.2 running on an Intel(R) Core(TM) i7-7820X CPU @ 3.60GHz.

-The examples are using [spdlog](https://github.com/gabime/spdlog) for logging purposes.
+The examples are using [spdlog](https://github.com/gabime/spdlog) for logging purposes
+and [nlohman json](https://github.com/nlohmann/json) in order to load the target cell JSON file required for the
+EBABenchmark example.

 Notes
 -----